milos85vasic/Groot/README.md

-# Groot
-Gradle plugins set for easier building and publishing.
+# Groot, Gradle's best friend!

-# What is Groot actually?
+So, what is Groot actually?
 Groot is a set of plugins.
 It will allow you to easy setup your project for building and it's maven deploy configuration.